bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 With a little bit of research, you will find that LSTM neural networks seem to perform pretty poorly on real financial data.
 The reason for this is that they are extremely prone to over-fitting, and on top of that, they perform poorly when working with auto-regression problems.
-* LSTM window sizes don't seem to make a big difference (or can perform worse), despite being one of the main features when used on financial data
-* An LSTM model might be better suited as part of a language processing model

 ## Things/difficulties to note